-YOUR SMI RESPONSES INDICATE THAT you sense that we are collectively trapped in an accelerated pace.
+YOUR SMI RESPONSES INDICATE THAT you have a sense that we are collectively trapped in an accelerated pace.

 Perhaps you notice your own speed, or see it in others.
 The fact is that you observe and seem to think about this phenomenon, and may be asking yourself about the cost of this upon you or others.
 How is it possible to contemplate the future implications of decisions taken under the pressure of speed?

-At the same time, you are comfortable making a quick assessment of a situation and acting promptly.
+HOWEVER, YOU ARE COMFORTABLE making a quick assessment of a situation and acting promptly.
 You are a quick thinker, and while you may overlook some details, you consider that your decisiveness also helps stimulate those that are more hesitant.
 Speed is justified.
+You are a person adapted to the rhythm of our time!